What You Will Find in This Post

 Now that is a moat.

-In the photo below Angkor Wat moat might look like a river, but the photo was taken looking across the moat toward Angkor Wat.
+In the photo below the Angkor Wat moat looks like a river, but the photo was taken looking across the moat toward Angkor Wat.
 The moat has a perimeter of 5.5 km.

 At our feet wild monkeys foraged for food in the late afternoon.